wdonet/designPatternsOOP/Singleton/README.md

 ---
 ## Solution

-the design.pattern.singleton.Singleton Pattern ensures one and only one object is instantiated for a given class also gives us a global point of access
+the Singleton Pattern ensures one and only one object is instantiated for a given class also gives us a global point of access

 ---